liferay/liferay-docs/discover/deployment/articles-dxp/01-installing-liferay/07-installing-liferay-on-tcserver.markdown

 - `junit.jar`: Lets you run unit tests.
 You can get this `.jar` from [http://sourceforge.net/projects/junit/](http://sourceforge.net/projects/junit/)

-Once you have the necessary and desired dependencies, just copy them into your tc Server instance's `lib` folder.
+Copy the necessary and desired dependencies into the tc Server instance's `lib` folder.

 @product@ includes an OSGi runtime.
 Extract the OSGi ZIP file that you downloaded and copy the `osgi` folder to your Liferay Home folder.
 The `osgi` folder